-Day 33 - Iconic Climbs and Beautiful Vistas : Herrerias to Biduedo
+Day 33 - Beautiful Vistas on the Camino Frances : Herrerias to Biduedo

 Soon afterwards, we reached La Faba which is a quiet and beautiful hillside village with a nice bar and clean albergue.
-While the influence of Galacian culture had been evident for several days, it was in this stretch that the province of Galacia began in earnest.
-Stone lined pathways, stone fences, and thatch roofed buildings were abundant, and as we traversed the foggy woody trail we passed an official marker for the beginning of the final province we will visit on our Camino.
+While the influence of Galician culture had been evident for several days, it was in this stretch that the province of Galacia began in earnest.
+Stone-lined pathways, stone fences, and thatch-roofed buildings were abundant, and as we traversed the foggy woody trail we passed an official marker for the beginning of the final province we will visit on our Camino.

 Continuing our hike upwards along pathways lined with stone walls and dense bushes we soon arrived in O'Cebreiro, which among the mist and quiet of the morning was like coming upon the Shire from JRR Tolkien's "The Hobbit".